Skip to main content

 1 mentions Positive Neutral Negative

-The atmosphere of the game is highly praised for its engaging crowd dynamics, particularly during moments of achievement like scoring higher and leveling up, despite some initial delays and tuning steps that slow down the gameplay.
+The atmosphere of the game is highly praised for its engaging crowd dynamics, particularly during moments of achievement like scoring and leveling up, despite some initial delays and tuning steps that may slow down the experience.

-• “Though slow with all the additional tuning steps and delays in getting the game going, I really enjoy the crowd atmosphere, especially when you're achieving higher scores and increases in levels in real-time.”
+• “Though slow with all the additional tuning steps and delays in getting the game going, I really enjoy the crowd atmosphere, especially when you're achieving higher scores and increasing levels in real-time.”

 • humor